Vietnam automaker Vinfast opens factory in India, eyeing growth in Asia

-THOOTHUKUDI, India (AP) — Vietnam’s Vinfast on Monday inaugurated a $500 million electric vehicle plant in southern India’s Tamil Nadu state, part of a planned $2 billion investment in India and a broader expansion across Asia.
+THOOTHUKUDI, India (AP) — Vietnam’s Vinfast began production at a $500 million electric vehicle plant in southern India’s Tamil Nadu state on Monday, part of a planned $2 billion investment in India and a broader expansion across Asia.

 The factory in Thoothukudi will initially make 50,000 electric vehicles annually, with room to triple output to 150,000 cars.
 Given its proximity to a major port in one of India's most industrialized states, Vinfast hopes it will be a hub for future exports to the region.
 It says the factory will create more than 3,000 local jobs.

-Note: An earlier version of this story incorrectly stated that Vinfast broke ground on the factory on Monday, rather than beginning production.